hildogjr/KiCost/docs/usage.rst

   --currency [CURRENCY]
                         Define the priority currency.
 Use the ISO4217 for currency (`USD`, `EUR`).
 Default: `USD`.
-  --guide FILE.XML [FILE.XML ...]
+  --gui FILE.XML [FILE.XML ...]
-                        Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
+                        Start the GUI to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
   --user                Run KiCost on terminal using the parameters in the
-                        guide memory, all passed parameters from terminal take priority.
+                        GUI memory, all passed parameters from terminal take priority.
   --setup               Run KiCost integration (with KiCad and OS)
                         configuration script.